 Such low-dimensional structures are an exciting field for basic and applied research.
 At sufficiently small sizes solids exhibit significantly different mechanical, optical, electrical and magnetic properties, when compared to bulk material of macroscopic size.

 Their low dimensionality means that they exhibit quantum confinement effects.

 For example, narrowing the wire�s diameter increases its band gap, compared to the bulk material.

 Therefore, an understanding of the growth kinetics, the physical and chemical processes on the nanoscale, and their dependence on the growth parameters and template properties is necessary.

-Researchers are making impressive progress in growing nanowires with precisely controlled properties with all sorts of different technologies including the realization of atomically abrupt heterostructure interfaces inside a nanowire.
+Researchers are making impressive progress in growing nanowires and 2D layers with precisely controlled properties with all sorts of different technologies including the realization of atomically abrupt heterostructure interfaces.

-This better control could give nanowires an edge over carbon nanotubes in some of the same early applications ranging across sensors, semiconductor heat management, batteries, flexible circuits, display backplanes, medical diagnostics, and nonvolatile memory.
+This better control could give nanowires and van der Waals materials an edge over carbon nanotubes in some of the same early applications ranging across sensors, semiconductor heat management, batteries, flexible circuits, display backplanes, medical diagnostics, and nonvolatile memory.